asteven/docker-postfix/README.md

 Each line in /config/master that starts with '-' is passed to `postconf` verbatim.
 All other lines are passed to `postconf -M`.

-Eeach line in /config/main is passed to `postconf` verbatim.
+Each line in /config/main is passed to `postconf` verbatim.

 Each file in /config/tables/ becomes a postmap file at /etc/postfix/{filename}